AdamPaternostro/Azure-Databricks-CI-CD-Initial-Token/README.md

       * Link your Key Vault to a variable group by clicking Manage Variable Groups
       * Under your GetDGetDBTokenAndRunScriptBToken stage
       * For Agent select Hosted Linux Agent
-      * Add a Bash task
+      * Add a Bash Script task
       * Select the script CreateGroup.sh
       * For parameters enter $(DatabricksInitialToken)
         * NOTE: So one thing to note is that using Key Vault means the values are read in "realtime" and are not read at the beginning of the pipeline.
 Variables in VSTS are typically persevered with your pipleline, so if you re-execute a prior Release, the proceses uses the variables set at the time of the initial run.